-- 1. Health Certificate for Export of Red Meat and Meat Products to KSA - 2.
-Health Certificate for Export of Poultry Meat and Poultry Meat Products to KSA - 3.
-Health Certificate for Export of Products of Aquatic Animal Origin to the Kingdom of Saudi Arabia - 4.
-Health Certificate for Export of Honey & Bee Products to Kingdom of Saudi Arabia
+- a.
+Health Certificate for Export of Red Meat and Meat Products to KSA - b.
+Health Certificate for Export of Poultry Meat and Poultry Meat Products to KSA - c.
+Health Certificate for Export of Products of Aquatic Animal Origin to the Kingdom of Saudi Arabia - d.
+Health Certificate for Export of Honey & Bee Products to Kingdom of Saudi Arabia - e.
+Health Certificate for Export of Processed Fruit and Vegetables Products to KSA - f.
+Health Certificate for Export of Table Eggs and Egg Products to KSA - g.
+Health Certificate for Export of Milk, and Milk Products to KSA - h.
+Phytosanitary Certificate for Export to KSA - i.
+Health Certificate for Export of Assorted Food Products to KSA assign the authorities the responsibility of approving the establishments interested in exporting the following products:

-- 5. Health Certificate for Export of Processed Fruit and Vegetables Products to KSA - 6.
-Health Certificate for Export of Table Eggs and Egg Products to KSA - 7.
-Health Certificate for Export of Milk, and Milk Products to KSA - 8.
-Phytosanitary Certificate for Export to KSA - 9.
-Health Certificate for Export of Assorted Food Products to KSA - 3.
-Process for Approving Foreign Competent Control Authorities and Establishments Interested in Exporting Food Products to the Kingdom of Saudi Arabia, notified to the WTO as G/SPS/N/SAU/451 on April 29, 2021.
+3. Process for Approving Foreign Competent Control Authorities and Establishments Interested in Exporting Food Products (G/SPS/N/SAU/451)

 SFDA implemented a draft of this measure to verify the procedures carried out by the competent authorities responsible for the whole food chain within the exporting countries that are interested in exporting their products to the Kingdom of Saudi Araba.
-These procedures are conducted to assign the authorities the responsibility of approving the establishments interested in exporting the following products:
+These procedures are conducted to